JR Cawaling: Nueva Ecija MiGuard (2019)

 In Cawaling's first game with the Nueva Ecija MiGuard, he had 11 points, four rebounds, two assists, and the game-winning putback score.
 He then had 18 points in a loss to the Manila Stars.
 In a loss to the Valenzuela Classic, he had 20 points despite shooting only three out of 15 shots.
 He scored 22 in a rematch against Navotas but lost the game.

 Imus Khaleb Shawarma / Bandera Luxxe Slim (2019–20)

 Cawaling ended 2019 on the roster of Imus Khaleb Shawarma.
 He then scored 11 against the Muntinlupa Angelis Resort and 13 in a loss to the Marikina Shoemasters.

 MisOr Brew Authoritea / MisOr Kuyamis

 In 2021, Cawaling joined the MisOr Brew Authoritea in the Pilipinas VisMin Super Cup.
 He then strained his hamstring, and joined nine other players on the injured list.
 As a result, MisOr pulled out from the tournament.

 Manila Stars (2022)

 Cawaling played in only one game for the Stars in the MPBL.

-Zamboanga Valientes (2023–present)
+Zamboanga Valientes (2023)

 Cawaling then joined the Valientes for the 2023 ABL season.